 A salt water and herbal tea spray also seemed to help.
 I made a strong chamomile tea and added a few tablespoons of natural salt.
 I kept this in a glass spray bottle in the fridge and it offered some cooling and calming relief for itching.

 This is an old remedy that the entomologist suggested.
 It seemed to work, though it wasn’t the most effective remedy we tried.
 If you have castor oil around it could be worth a try though.
 We dabbed small amounts on the bumps and it did offer some itching relief.

-A remedy I tried before I realized that chigger bites are not actually a chigger larvae embedded under the skin as is often claimed.
+I tried this remedy before I realized chigger bites aren’t actually chigger larvae embedded under the skin (as often claimed).
 Still, this worked remarkably well.
 My theory is that it does kill any remaining chiggers and dries out the bumps to reduce the itching.

 I’m also now using this as a preventative measure.
 Diatomaceous earth has many uses and can kill many small pests naturally.
 I’ll be sprinkling it in our socks and on our boots next time we camp!